SGNovice/Disease-detection-using-chest-xrays/README.md

 ![Loss](images/res2.png)   ![Accuracy](images/res3.png)

 ### *Model 2:* AVA: beta-mish and densenet 161 --> 79.3%
-We trained and tested densenet161 with beta-mish and mila activations, on dataset of X-ray images for Cardiomegaly(mixed AP/PA), Effusion(PA), and No-Finding(PA)
+We trained and tested densenet161 with beta-mish and mila activations, on the dataset of X-ray images for Cardiomegaly(mixed AP/PA), Effusion(PA), and No-Finding(PA)

 Label | Accuracy
 ------------ | -------------